 Julia + Roselo

-Part history and part fantasy, we imagine a couple falling in love despite all the odds
+Part history and part fantasy, 'Julia+ Roselo' is about a couple falling in love despite all the odds.

-as Spain explored and secured portions of 'La Florida' for their kingdom.
+as Spain's monarchy secured portions of 'La Florida' to expand their kingdom.

-moving into central and northern 'La Florida' in and around the first Black free colony in the northern hemisphere.
+around the first Black free colony in the northern hemisphere, Fort Mose.

-when yet again their fate would be decided by a young democracy .
+when their fate would be decided by a young democracy.

-Re-imagine the state of Florida long before it became part of an American nation,
+Travel back in time to Florida long before it became part of an American nation.

 (Castelvines/Capulets y Monteses/Montagues)